Manannán mac Lir: Gifts to Cormac mac Airt

 Manannán in the tale "Echtra Cormaic" owned two magical items which he gave away to Cormac mac Airt, high king of Tara: a soothing musical silver branch with apples made of gold, and the Goblet of Truth.
 (Note: This tale exists in several manuscripts of the fourteenth and fifteenth centuries; i. e.
 Book of Ballymote, and Yellow Book of Lecan, as edited and translated by Stokes.
 There are also other recensions, edited from the Book of Fermoy by Vernam Hall, and from an unknown modern manuscript by Standish H. O'Grady.)

-Manannán initially appeared in the guise of a warrior, and described without naming his homeland as a place where old age, sickness, death, decay, and falsehood were unknown.
+Manannán initially appeared in the guise of a warrior.
+He described, without naming, his homeland as a place where old age, sickness, death, decay and falsehood were unknown.
 He eventually coaxed the king to arrive as guest to this Land of Promise (Tír Tairngire).